Atharvkote/TY-Labs/WTL-Practicals/02-Assignment/Readme.md

 * The task interface is clean, responsive, and supports real-time task interactions.
 * Both UI components use a consistent visual style to create a seamless experience.
 * No backend or framework is required — everything works client-side using vanilla JavaScript and CSS.

-Would you like me to export this as a `README.md` file or include GitHub Pages deployment instructions?